RausellLab/CellIDPaperScript/README.md

 # CellIDPaperScript

-This is the official repository to reproduce all figures from the Cell-ID manuscript.
+This is the official repository to reproduce all figures from the Cell-ID manuscript: https://rdcu.be/cjFWE.
 To download Cell-ID please refer to https://github.com/RausellLab/CelliD.
 The CellID legacy branch on github was used for manuscript results.
 All input data are downloaded through the code herein.

 ### SupNote2 Consistency of MCA low-dimensional representation of cells and genes